spryker/docker-sdk/docs/99-deploy.file.reference.v1.md

 An application profiler *Service* for testing and debugging.
 * Project-wide
   - `tideways: apikey:` - defines the api-key to authenticate with Tideways.
-  - `tideways: environment-name:` - defines the environment name of your environment on Tideways.
-This variable is optional with the default value of `production`.
+  - `tideways: environment:` - defines the environment name of your environment on Tideways.
+This variable is optional with the default value of `development`.
   - `tideways: cli-enabled:` - defines if profilling of CLI script is enabled.
 This variable is optional with the default value of `false`.